If neither dominant party represents you, consider the Libertarian Party.

 Influential Books

 My public mind has been nurtured by many books.
-Some of the most influential writings are listed below.
 They will inform you of my thinking as a public servant.

 1. The Bible – Faith demands that we help each other